 Only two things are certain in life….taxes and….well you know.
 When it happens, all the assets of your loved one need to get collected and transferred and all their affairs need to get wrapped up.

 John can help you through this process at a difficult time by handling the Probate, Trust, and Estate Administration in an efficient and caring manner.
 John combines superior knowledge and experience with kindness, compassion and care.
-These are difficult times and need a soft hand.
+These are difficult times and need

 What Needs to be Done in Connecticut to Handle an Estate